 This year, I prepared for April 1st in another way.
 I considered whether or not to execute the spousal loan strategy for income splitting.
 On April 1st, the prescribed rate at which you can give a spousal loan will double to 2% making the strategy less efficient.
 I previously described two cases for spousal loans previously with the case of Dr. Strange and also the more moderate income Jones’.

 Until now, we have not used a spousal loan because with our CCPC and income splitting via dividends, the hassle wasn’t really warranted.
 The opportunity cost of giving a dividend from my CCPC and paying tax on that now, instead of deferring it generally negated the benefit.
+We also already use multiple strategies to income split.

 However, with the new restrictions on income splitting and passive income limits within CCPCs, I wanted to look at this again.